-The term course is used in a broader sense to refer to so called papers such as 'theory subject', 'laboratory', 'mini project', 'minor-project' 'major-project' etc. A course can be of theoretical and/ or of practical nature, and certain numbers of credits are allotted to it depending on the number of hours of instruction per semester.
-For a course offered in a semester, one hour of lecture (L) instructions carried out in a week is considered equivalent to one credit, whereas two hours of practical (P) sessions done in a week are considered equivalent to one credit respectively.
+The term course is used in a broader sense to refer to so called papers such as 'theory subject', 'laboratory / practice', 'inter-departmental / field project', 'major-project' etc. A course can be of theoretical and/ or of practical nature, and certain number of credits are allotted to it depending on the number of hours of instruction per semester.
+For a course offered in a semester, one hour of lecture (L) instructions carried out in a week is considered equivalent to one credit, whereas two hours of practice (P) sessions done in a week are considered equivalent to one credit respectively.
 Depending on the course two hours of transaction (T) sessions may be considered equivalent to one credit.
 A student earns these credits when he/she successfully completes the course.